 Published: 03 December 2017

-One such cognitive domain is explored in the Ausmed article, Socratic Questioning in Healthcare (Gilkes 2017) which explains critical thinking as an important skill for nurse educators.
+One such cognitive domain is explored in the Ausmed article Socratic Questioning in Healthcare (Gilkes 2017), which explains critical thinking as an important skill for nurse educators.

-Dissimilar to Behaviourists, Cognitive psychologists consider learning as an internal process that involves thinking, understanding, consciousness, and organising information.
+Unlike behaviourists, Cognitive psychologists consider learning as an internal process that involves thinking, understanding, consciousness, and organising information.

-A different learning theory is that of Fundamentalists, who believe learning requires developing inquiry skills and problem solving skills to facilitate information discovery and processing.
+A different learning theory is that of Fundamentalists, who believe that learning requires developing inquiry skills and problem solving skills to facilitate information discovery and processing.

 Finally, Humanists focus more on learning in relation to the learners’ minds, feelings and experiences; for example, ‘experiential learning is located with the meaning and meaningful’ (2015).